Recipe Overview

 Servings: 6

-You’ll love this good-for-you almost classic Bolognese!
-The sauce is very rich tasting and hearty yet it’s lower in fat than traditional Bolognese because it’s made with healthier ground turkey.
-In fact, a generous serving of pasta and sauce is less than 400 calories!
+- Delicious and good for you: The sauce is very rich-tasting and hearty yet it’s lower in fat than traditional Bolognese because it’s made with ground turkey.

-So give it a try!
-Serve this classic spaghetti sauce with your favorite pasta, whether it’s spaghetti or linguine or penne.
+- Perfect Italian style dinner: Serve turkey Bolognese sauce with your favorite pasta or over spaghetti squash.
 Make it a stay-at-home “Olive Garden” night with a simple green salad dressed with homemade Italian dressing and breadsticks with restaurant style dipping oil.
 That’s amore!

 Cooking Tip